lucified/minard-backend/README.md

 ```
 docker-compose up
 ```
 in the project root.

+## First run

 When first run, this will build a Docker image for Charles and pull the rest from Docker Hub.
 Beware that this operation requires some bandwidth/patience, since building the image runs `npm install` and the Gitlab Docker image is quite large.

+Bringing all the services up on the first run can take quite a while (some minutes) and the console will fill up with nasty looking error messages.
+These are caused by the services trying to access each other before they are fully up.

 ## Mounted directories